IoTree/IoTree42/SensorBase_example/README.md

 ### Raspberry Zero w with RD200M
 #### this code will do:

-1. connect to Wi-Fi router
+1. connect to Wi-Fi router / Hotspot
-2. collect measurements (how many can be defined)
+2. collect measurements (how many can be defined) from RD200M
-- each measurement contain: lux with timestamp provided by udp server
+- each measurement contain: radon with timestamp provided by udp server + INFO
-3. sends the measurements as json string to the Gateway
+3. sends the measurements as json string to the Gateway (->Self)

-if the feather is plug to power chare.

- -> Measurement will stop and send.

-if the feather is unplugged form power.

- -> measurement will begin

 please define all necessary parameter in the script such as:
 - Wi-Fi
-- Gateway IP
+- and setup a gateway before